-The girls and I flew into Paris and then took regional flights to Nice where we rented a car and stayed just two nights.
+The girls and I flew into Paris and then took regional flights to Nice (you can also take a train) where we rented a car to then have for the week.
+We stayed just two nights in Nice.
 Initially, we thought about staying all 5 nights here, but day trips to Provence just seemed long and overwhelming to plan.
 I’d rather not spend 2.5 hours on a train after a day of drinking.
-So instead, we split it up and did three nights in Provence which was perfection
+So instead, we split it up and did three nights in Provence which was perfection.
+Having the car was great too!

 8 Things You Have To Do (& Eat) In The South Of France